Association football positions: Goalkeeper

 Goalkeeper diving to keep the ball away from goal.

 Goalkeeper is the most defensive position in football.
 The goalkeeper's main job is to stop the other team from scoring by catching, palming or punching the ball from shots, headers and crosses.
 Unlike their teammates, goalkeepers typically remain in and around their own penalty area for most of the game.
 As a result, goalkeepers have a better view of the pitch and often give advice to their defence when the other team is on the attack or during set pieces.
 Goalkeepers are the only players on the pitch who are allowed to handle the ball, but this is restricted to their own penalty area.
 Positioning is another important job and is one of the hardest to master as keeper.

 Goalkeepers must also wear a different coloured kit from the outfielders and officials.
 Common colours include yellow, green, grey, black and shades of blue.
 Since the 1970s, goalkeepers have also typically worn specialised gloves.
 They provide better grip on the ball and protect their hands from hard shots and headers, as well making it easier to punch or push the ball away.
 Caps were common between the 1910s and 1960s, as well as woolly jumpers, but these are not worn in any professional or semi-professional context today.

 Unlike other positions, the goalkeeper is the only required role in a football match.
-If a goalkeeper gets sent off or injured, a substitute goalkeeper must take their place in goal.
-If that is not possible, an outfielder must do so and wear the goalkeeper's shirt.
+If a goalkeeper gets sent off or injured, a substitute goalkeeper or outfielder (who must wear the goalkeeper's shirt) must take their place in goal.